Fast Track A Levels in One Year at Rochester Independent College

 Groups in all subjects on one year courses tend to be dynamic and exciting with lots of interaction between students and teachers.
 Those aiming for places on highly competitive courses such as Law, Medicine, English, and Veterinary Science will find themselves in groups of similarly dedicated students keen to make rapid progress.
 The pace is swift and focused on the demands of the examinations.
 Classroom teaching is supplemented in all subjects by a structured revision programme and weekly testing.

-RIC students studying A levels on intensive one year courses are again holding an impressive range of offers from the UK's top universities.
-These include: Mathematics and Statistical Science at UCL, English Literature at Bristol, Medicine at Southampton, Medicine at Sheffield, Pharmacy at KCL, Maths and Statistics at Imperial, Physics at Manchester, Fine Art at The Slade and Business and Management at Exeter.
+RIC students studying A levels on intensive one year courses won courses at some of the UK's top universities.
+These include: Mathematics and Statistical Science at UCL, English Literature at Bristol, Medicine at Southampton, Medicine at Sheffield, Pharmacy at KCL, Physics at Manchester, Fine Art at The Slade and Business and Management at Exeter.

 Who are one year A levels for?

 Students take one year A level courses for a variety of reasons.

 - International students with a good academic background join directly from overseas and can study one year A Levels at RIC as a cost-effective alternative to foundation courses that open up a wider range of leading universities.
 Top grades at A level remain the most reliable passport to the best universities, including Oxbridge and the rest of the G5.

 - Students transfer from other UK and international schools to one year A level courses at RIC if they need to change subjects and direction or catch up and revise the first year of A level comprehensively alongside the second year material.
 This allows them to still complete their sixth form within the standard two year period and aim for a good university.